Marked Length Spectral determination of analytic chaotic billiards with axial symmetries: Definitions and statement of our main results

-for some sequence $(L_{q,p})_{\substack{p=0,\cdots,+\infty\\ q=0,\cdots,p}}$.
+for some sequence $(L_{q,p})_{\substack{p=0,\cdots,+\infty\\ q=0,\cdots,p}}$, and where $\lambda\in(0,1)$ is the contracting eigenvalue of $D\mathcal{F}^2$ at the two-periodic orbit $(12)$.
 In particular, each coefficient $L_{q,p}$ is a \mlsinv{}, and by restricting ourselves to $q=0,1,2$, this gives enough information to recover the Birkhoff coefficients.
-Note that the expansion~\eqref{expansion de Lyapunoff} obtained for the Lyapunov exponents of palindromic orbits in the horseshoe associated to the homoclinic orbit $h_\infty$ can be seen as some ``hyperbolic'' analogue of the expansion obtained in~\cite{MM} (see for instance~\cite[(1.11)]{MM} on p.3) for the maximum lengths of periodic orbits with a certain rotation number and period (the integer $n$ being related to the period in either case).
-We also refer the reader to \cite{FY} where similar expansions were studied for a different purpose.
+Note that the expansion~\eqref{expansion de Lyapunoff} obtained for the Lyapunov exponents of palindromic orbits in the horseshoe associated to the homoclinic orbit $h_\infty$ can be seen as a hyperbolic analogue of the Marvizi–Melrose expansion (see for instance~\cite[(1.11)]{MM} on p.3) for the maximum lengths of periodic orbits with a certain rotation number and period (the integer $n$ being related to the period in either case).
+Let us also mention that similar expansions were studied in \cite{FY} for a different purpose; moreover, the relation between coefficients in Birkhoff normal forms and spectral properties of the dynamics has been explored as well in different settings in several works, see \eg~\cite{Be,Sib1}.

 One technical issue comes from the fact that the orbits $(h_n)_n$ bounce on the third obstacle, thus there are additional terms which come from a certain gluing map $\mathcal{G}$ taking this last bounce into account, and we need to find a way to recover this data as well.
-The idea is to leverage the ``triangular'' structure of the coefficients: at each step, there are certain additive constants associated with some terms that we already know, as well as new coefficients that we want to recover.
+The idea is to leverage on the “triangular” structure of the coefficients: at each step, there are certain additive constants associated with some terms that we already know, as well as new coefficients that we want to recover.
 Then, we derive a linear system in the new coefficients, and show that it is invertible under a suitable twist condition (non-vanishing of the first Birkhoff invariant).
 By induction, modulo some ``homoclinic parameter'' $\xi_\infty\in \R$, we can thus recover the Birkhoff invariants, as well as some information on the third obstacle associated to the differential of the gluing map $\mathcal{G}$.

 More precisely, we consider some arc $\Gamma_\infty\ni(0,\xi_\infty)$ which is the image in Birkhoff coordinates of some small arc of points associated with a perpendicular bounce on the third scatterer (see also Figure~\ref{picture dynamique}).
 This arc is the graph of some analytic function $\gamma$ that is determined by the gluing map $\mathcal{G}=(\mathcal{G}^+,\mathcal{G}^-)$, i.e., for $\xi$ small, $\eta=\xi_\infty+\gamma(\xi)$ satisfies the implicit equation